slan-teaching/STP598sta/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.
 I will not post it at `modules` as the space is limited.

-* Midterm is avaiable on both canvas and the course website.
-Due **11:59pm Friday October 30, 2020**.
+* Homework 4 is available on both canvas and course website. **Due 11:59pm Monday 11/30/2020**.

-* Homework 3 is available on both canvas and course website.
-Due 11:59pm Sunday 11/01/2020.
+* Final is avaiable on both canvas and the course website.
+Due **11:59pm , 2020**.

 ### Syllabus